realKarthikNair/making-DaVinci-Resolve-work-on-Fedora-with-CUDA/README.md

 ![image](https://github.com/realKarthikNair/making-DaVinci-Resolve-work-on-Fedora-with-CUDA/assets/78267371/5537b047-4738-466b-a2a7-b047b7e5e560)

-This time it should work.
-But CUDA won't work in most cases.
+This time it should work. ~But CUDA won't work in most cases.~
+> \> CUDA issues aren't seen since Resolve 19, atleast on my system.

 How to check if CUDA is working?